CI-TRACS/High_Performance_Computing/_episodes/12-hpc-file-systems.md

 ## Choosing the Right File System For Performance

 Depending on the user's need, different file systems are optimized for different purposes.
 One may be optimized for random access speed, one with error correcting capability, or one with high redundancy to prevent loss of data.
-For this workshop, we will focus on disk random access speed MANA cluster.
+For this workshop, we will focus on disk random access speed Mana cluster.

-On MANA we have 3 locations for file storage: "home/user", "lus_scratch", and "nfs_scratch" folders available to us.
+On Mana we have 3 locations for file storage: "home/user", "lus_scratch", and "nfs_scratch" folders available to us.
-On MANA, our "home/user" directory resides on an NFS file system server.
+On Mana, our "home/user" directory resides on an NFS file system server.
 Though "home/user" is great for storing our files on the cluster, it's serverly lacking in read/write performance.
 For the best performance (read/write speed) we will mostly want to use "lus_scratch".
 As discussed above, the reason is because Lustre file system distributes workload accross multiple meta servers, while NFS is a single server file system.
-In addition, MANA Lustre file system is configured with solid state drives while NFS file system is configured with hardrives, improving MANA lustre file system read/write speed further.
+In addition, Mana Lustre file system is configured with solid state drives while NFS file system is configured with hardrives, improving Mana lustre file system read/write speed further.

 > ## Solid State Drive vs. Hardrive Performance
 > Solid state drives can read up to 10 times faster and writes up to 20 times faster than hard disk drive.